• Skip to primary navigation

 Jump to Recipe

-To make oi muchim, you’ll need to lightly salt the cucumber slices first and let them stand for a while to draw out water.
-This process gives it an extra crunch.
+To make oi muchim, lightly salt the cucumber slices first and let them stand for a while to draw out water.
+Drain off excess liquid.
+Cucumbers have a high water content, so removing excess moisture after salting keeps the dish from being too watery.
+The salting process gives the dish an extra crunch as well.
+Avoid squeezing and bruising the cucumbers for this dish.

 More cucumber recipes